Nancy Pearl: Editing career

 In January 2012, Amazon.com announced that it would publish a number of out-of-print titles recommended by Pearl, in a venture called Book Lust Rediscoveries.
 Approximately six novels, originally published between 1960 and 2000, will be published each year in various print and electronic formats.
 For each title, Pearl will provide an introduction, book discussion points and suggestions for further reading.

 "Amazon just blew me, my agent – both of us – away with their enthusiasm for doing something so wonderful as resurrecting books that never should have gone out of print in the first place," Pearl said on National Public Radio's Morning Edition.
 Although 20 traditional publishers had turned down Pearl's proposal for the rediscoveries, Amazon's agreement to re-issue the titles set off an intense negative response.

 "I knew the minute I signed the contract that there would be people who would not be happy, but the vehemence surprised me," Pearl told The New York Times in February 2012.
 "I understand and sympathize with the concerns about Amazon's role in the world of books.
 If I had to do this deal all over again ... well, it's a hard question.
 But I would still want these books back in print."

 Others applauded Pearl for rescuing beloved, out of print books, including two by American novelist and short-story writer Elizabeth Savage who'd once written "It is very dangerous to get caught without something to read"—a favorite line of Pearl's.
 Savage's novels, The Last Night at the Ritz and The Girls from the Five Great Valleys, now appear under the Book Lust label.

+Criticism

+Nancy Pearl has faced criticism for her involvement in several controversies.

+In 2003, the release of the "Nancy Pearl Librarian Action Figure" by Archie McPhee sparked debate within the library community.
+While some viewed the figure as a lighthearted tribute, others criticized it for perpetuating stereotypes of librarians, particularly with its "shushing" action, which some felt reinforced outdated perceptions of the profession.

+In 2011, Pearl partnered with Amazon to launch the "Book Lust Rediscoveries" series, aiming to reissue out-of-print books.
+This collaboration drew criticism from independent booksellers and librarians who viewed Amazon as a threat to local bookstores and the publishing ecosystem.
+Critics questioned why Pearl, a prominent figure in the literary community, would align with a company perceived as undermining independent bookstores.

+In 2022, during an American Library Association (ALA) Annual Conference panel titled "Unite Against Book Bans," Pearl made comments suggesting that opposing book bans necessitates including books that may be offensive, even to librarians themselves.
+Her remarks were met with criticism, with some interpreting them as a defense of including materials like Holocaust denial literature in library collections.
+The ensuing debate highlighted tensions between intellectual freedom and the ethical responsibilities of librarians in curating collections.